-UCLI is committed to a diversity “pipeline” initiative which encourages diverse students to consider law as a career.
+UCLI is committed to inspiring and empowering students with diverse backgrounds to pursue legal education and careers.
 To that end, UCLI has developed a comprehensive education and mentoring plan that serves diverse students in achieving academic and professional goals in the law, beginning in K-12 schools and continuing through undergraduate institutions and law schools.
 The committee supports and enhances programs serving students in K-12 schools, universities, and law schools, in an effort to introduce students to legal principles and practice, to connect students with financial and other resources, and to provide meaningful mentoring opportunities.

-UCLI’s co-Presidents Kristen Olsen and Melinda Bowen lead UCLI’s Mentoring Task Force utilizing a team approach that provides each mentee/student with multiple mentors/advisors, who, in turn, facilitate relationships that can help students and lawyers at different stages in their educational and professional journey.
-UCLI is continuously gathering applications from students and attorneys who wish to register for the program and request information to allow for effective pairing of students with attorneys/mentors.
-Please email us at to request an application.
+UCLI’s Co-Presidents Kristen Olsen and Melinda Bowen lead UCLI’s Mentoring Task Force utilizing a team approach that provides each mentee/student with multiple mentors/advisors, who, in turn, facilitate relationships that can help students and lawyers at different stages in their educational and professional journey.
+To volunteer as a UCLI mentor, please email .
+To become a UCLI mentee, please enroll here.

 Chaired by Matt Durham and Jacey Skinner